magento/devdocs/src/live-search/install.md

 -  New Commerce installation
 -  Staging environment

-When using this method, storefront operations are interrupted while the Live Search service indexes all products in the catalog.
+In this scenario, storefront operations are interrupted while the Live Search service indexes all products in the catalog.
 During the installation, Live Search modules are enabled and Elasticsearch modules are disabled.

 1. Install {{site.data.var.ee}} 2.4.x without Live Search.